All Episodes

 It's written by an infobabe, Sharon Jason.

-Here's the here's the here's the the nut of it.
+Here's the nut of it.

-That statistic, one of many released uh yesterday by the census, shows that divorce itself has stabilized in recent decades, neither rising nor falling significantly.
+That statistic, one of many released yesterday by the census, shows that divorce itself has stabilized in recent decades, neither rising nor falling significantly.

 But listen to this next line.

-Experts say experts say the longitudinal information also suggests that divorce remains a threat throughout married life.
+Experts say, experts say the longitudinal information also suggests that divorce remains a threat throughout married life.

-Some may see divorce as a threat, others see it as a salvation.
+Some may see divorce as a threat.

 But the idea that you would write a story and say that the threat of divorce survives and remains throughout married life.